 Caroline Lewis-Jones, from South Carolina, has been dancing for over 35 years.
 She is a mom of two little boys, married to her Hance, and is a certified Holistic Health Coach through IIN.
 She trained at The Southern Strutt under her mentor, Nancy Giles.
 At the age of 18 she moved to New York City where she performed for six years.
-Her credits include the VMA’s with NSYNC, the Latin Grammy Awards, WNBA National Commercial, Commercial work, Disney Industrials, Britany Spears “Me Against the Music” video, MTV’s Body Rock Fitness Video, and more.
-Although successful as a commercial dancer, her true passion lies within contemporary company work, where she has had the opportunity to work for Mia Michaels Company R.A.W, Dee Caspary’s IV Dance Company, Notario Dance Company, Rhapsody and Company, A.S.H Contemporary, and Justin Giles’ Soul Escape.
+Her credits include the VMA’s with NSYNC, the Latin Grammy Awards, many Commercials, Disney Industrials, Britany Spears and Madonna “Me Against the Music” video, MTV’s Body Rock Fitness Video, and more.
+Although successful as a commercial dancer, her true passion lies within contemporary company work, where she had the opportunity to work for Mia Michaels Company R.A.W, Dee Caspary’s IV Dance Company, Notario Dance Company, Rhapsody and Company, A.S.H Contemporary, and Justin Giles’ Soul Escape.
 In 2001 she traveled to Seoul, Korea where she performed for Jason Parson’s and POZ Dance Theatre.
 In July 2010, Caroline performed with Sonya Tayeh from “So You Think You Can Dance” with her company in Chicago.
 She also choreographs for studios around the country, and teaches for Adrenaline Dance Convention and The Dance Sessions.
 In December 2007, Caroline choreographed and performed a one-woman show, called Finding My Way.
 It was about the loss of her mother and her life currently without her.
 It is her greatest accomplishment yet.
-Caroline also founded Unbound Dance Company in 2008 with Susan Dabney Hancock in Columbia, South Carolina in 2008.
-Her goal as Artistic Director of UNBOUND is to inspire and give dancers over 18 years old a new outlet to perform.
-She wants to show Columbia a new way of moving with No Boundaries.
-Caroline also has a deep passion for inspiring kids around the country to eat healthier and fuel their bodies correctly for optimum performance.
-She is a Certified Holistic Health Coach who sees an overall lack of nutrition and body strength in dancers today.
-She works with individuals, families, athletes, and non-athletes, to guide them to a life full of health, simplicity, vitality, and confidence within themselves.
+Caroline also founded Unbound Dance Company in 2008 with Susan Dabney Hancock in Columbia, South Carolina.
+Her goal as Artistic Director of UNBOUND is to inspire and give dancers young and old, a new outlet to perform.
+She wants to build Unbound and continue to inspire all forms of dance in Columbia.
+Caroline also has a deep passion for inspiring healthy living and disease prevention.
+15 years ago she joined a community called Health Made Simple and partnered with a company called Juice Plus.
 Her mission in life is to encourage and inspire healthy living around the world.
 Her motto is if you don’t take care of your body, where are you going to live?

 Shauna Oliverio was born and raised in Detroit, Michigan and graduated from Oakland University.
 Some of Shauna’s professional dance credits include: Fox network’s Ally McBeal and The Tracey Ullman Show, Microsoft Industrial for Xbox, Ushers music video “Pop Your Collar” and Shawn Barrows music video “Army of Kings”, Casino Windsor Show Time Lounge production shows, Royal Caribbean Cruise Lines and performed with the Chicago Symphony Orchestra.
 Shauna also found her love for musical theatre by joining the casts of “Chicago” where she played Liz at the Baldwin Theatre, “Cabaret” at Avon Players where she played Rosie and “Cats” at Tuacahn where she played Etcetera.
 Shauna danced with Odyssey Dance Theatre under the direction of Darryl Yeager for five seasons and is currently dancing for Ron De Jesus Dance under the direction of Ron De Jesus.
 Shauna founded an in-studio dance intensive called Rapture Dance Intensive that she tours and teaches with.
 Inspired by the art renaissance taking place in the city of Detroit, Shauna is currently launching her own dance company, Detroit Contemporary Dance.